bioinfomethods/panelapp/README.md

 ### Coding style and linting

-This project uses [pre-commit](https://pre-commit.com/) framework to run code linter, style checker etc.
+This project uses [pre-commit](https://pre-commit.com/) framework to run code linters, style checkers etc.

 After initialising the Python environment, the checks can be run by